vitaut/vitaut.net/_posts/2015-10-26-cppformat-packages-for-linux-and-osx.md

 is now compatible with a wide range of platforms including ARM, ppc64, ppc64le and s390x.

+Since I'm a Ubuntu user myself, I'll show you how to install C++ Format in the recently released Ubuntu 15.10 Wily Werewolf.
+First you need to enable the Universe repository if you haven't done it before:

+{% highlight text %}
+$ sudo apt-add-repository universe && sudo apt-get update
+{% endhighlight %}

+Then you can install the library with `apt-get`:

+{% highlight text %}
+$ sudo apt-get install libcppformat1-dev
+{% endhighlight %}

+To check that it works let's create a small example:

+{% highlight c++ %}
+// test.cc
+#include <cppformat/format.h>

+int main() {
+  fmt::print("The answer is {}.\n", 42);
+}
+{% endhighlight %}

+compile and run it:

+{% highlight text %}
+$ g++ -otest test.cc -lcppformat
+$ ./test
+The answer is 42.
+{% endhighlight %}

+As you can see everything works as expected.

 If you know about other distributions that support C++ Format, please let me know in the comments section below.